yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

 So once a new field has been conceived of, the best way to create it is to construct a function that performs an array operation -- operating on a collection of data, neutral to its size, shape, and type.
 (All fields should be provided as 64-bit floats.)

 A simple example of this is the pressure field, which demonstrates the ease of this approach.

 .. code-block:: python

+   import yt

    def _pressure(field, data):
        return (data.pf.gamma - 1.0) * \